 Of course, not all perks have to be free.
 You can prevent yourself from selling your property by introducing some additional sources of revenue.
 You do not have to keep your prices too high.
-For example, your employees can recommend a suite for 30$ more than the regular two bedroom room that a certain number of customers book.
+For example, your employees can recommend a suite for 30$ more than the regular two-bedroom room that a certain number of customers book.

-Remember, actual value is not perceived value.
+Remember, the actual value is not perceived value.
 Do not offer perks for more than what they are actually worth to the customer.
 For instance, if a customer thinks that he can get better value from your competition that charges $5 less for the bottle of wine that you charge $10 for, he might decide to change hotels.